uk-gov-mirror/hmrc.aws-ecs-appmesh-ingress-gateway/README.md

 * The Makefile generates a semver for the image to be built using `version-incrementor`
 * The image and tags are pushed to the artifactory docker repository using `make push_image`.
 This requires artifactory credentials as ENVs `ARTIFACTORY_USERNAME` and `ARTIFACTORY_PASSWORD`

+## Testing

+### Integration Tests

+Integration tests live in the [./integration_tests](./integration_tests) folder.
+They configure the Ingress Gateway Docker image to proxy requests to a local `httpbin` container.
+The httpbin responses can then be used to make assertions on the behaviour of nginx.

+To run the integration tests execute the `make test` task.

 ## Jenkins Jobs

 [PR builder](https://build.tax.service.gov.uk/job/build-and-deploy/job/aws-ecs-appmesh-ingress-gateway-docker-image-pr-builder/)